 - Preview the repaired files and click Save File to save the files at desired location.

-How To Extract Images From Excel?
+How to Extract Images From Excel?

 Let’s know how it is to be done….!

-1# Extract Images From Excel Worksheets Using Imageorprintoptions
+1# Using Imageorprintoptions

 It is possible to extract images from Excel files and then save them to the local drive using the Imageorprintoptions.